fractured grammar tales

 mark

-February 02, 2010, 03:08 AM posted in General DiscussionWhen I first started studying Chinese, I thought it was very exhotic and contained all sorts of language features that English doesn't.
+February 02, 2010 at 03:08 AM posted in General DiscussionWhen I first started studying Chinese, I thought it was very exhotic and contained all sorts of language features that English doesn't.
 I have since come to the view that both languages draw from the same set of techniques, just some techniques are a lot more used in one language than the other.

 Take measure words, for example.
 My first impression was that English doesn't have these, but then what is "school" in "a school of fish"?
 Ok, but we don't have to think about the shape of something to find its measure word, right?
 How about "a wad of dirt", or my favorite "a tangle of snakes"?